Fernando de Noronha: 1700–1900

+French occupation

+In 1736, the French East India Company sent an expedition commanded by Captain Lesquelin, with troops and resources to colonise the island.
+When finding out that the French had colonised the island, the Viceroy of Brazil, the Count of Galveias, sent scouts that verified the occupation, on 26 September 1736.
+King John V of Portugal determined that the French troops and colonisers were expelled, dispatching a royal charter on 26 May 1737 designating the Governor of Pernambuco, Henrique Luís Pereira Freire de Andrade, to comply with the resolution.
+At the same time, the Count of Galveias prepared an expedition with 250 soldiers, commanded by Colonel João Lobo de Lacerda, that sailed from Recife on 6 October 1737.
+Lacerda successfully expelled the French without resistance and returned to Recife on 11 July 1738.

 Captain Henry Foster stopped at Fernando de Noronha during his scientific survey expedition as commander of HMS Chanticleer, which had set out in 1828.
 As well as surveying coasts and ocean currents, Foster used a Kater invariable pendulum to make observations on gravity.
 He took the island as the point of junction of his double line of longitudes setting out his survey.
 He was given considerable assistance by the Governor of Fernando Noronha who let Foster use part of his own house for the pendulum experiments.
 The longitude of Rio de Janeiro taken by Foster was among those on one side of a significant discrepancy, which meant that the charts of South America were in doubt.

 To resolve this, the Admiralty instructed Captain Robert FitzRoy to command HMS Beagle on a survey expedition.
 One of its essential tasks was a stop at Fernando Noronha to confirm its exact longitude, using the 22 chronometers on board the ship to give the precise time of observations.
 They arrived at the island in the late evening of 19 February 1832, anchoring at midnight.
 On 20 February FizRoy landed a small party to take the observations, despite difficulties caused by heavy surf, then sailed on for Bahia, Brazil that evening.

 During the day, the island was visited by the naturalist Charles Darwin, who was one of the Beagles passengers.
 He took notes for his book on geology.
 He wrote about admiring the woods:

 "The whole island is one forest, & this is so thickly intertwined that it requires great exertion to crawl along. — The scenery was very beautiful, & large Magnolias & Laurels & trees covered with delicate flowers ought to have satisfied me. — But I am sure all the grandeur of the Tropics has not yet been seen by me. — We had no gaudy birds, No humming birds.
 No large flowers".

 His experiences on Fernando de Noronha were recorded in his journal, later published as The Voyage of the Beagle.
 He also included a short description of the island in his 1844 Geological Observations on the Volcanic Islands visited during the voyage of H.M.S.
 Beagle.

 The island was also used as a penal colony in the 19th century.